Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Introduction

-The only results we know about concerning global existence of small amplitude solutions in lower space dimension are due to Ma.
-His results apply to compactly supported Cauchy data so that the hyperboloidal foliation method can be used, see \cite{ma:2D_tools}.
-In particular, in \cite{ma:2D_quasilinear} Ma combines this method with a normal form argument to treat some quasilinear quadratic nonlinearities, while in \cite{ma:2D_semilinear} he studies the case of some semilinear quadratic interactions.
+Most of the results we know concerning global existence of small amplitude solutions in lower space dimension are due to Ma.
+His results apply to compactly supported Cauchy data (a restriction that our current result avoids) so that the hyperboloidal foliation method can be used, see \cite{ma:2D_tools}.
+In particular, in \cite{ma:2D_quasilinear} Ma combines this method with a normal form argument to treat some quasilinear quadratic nonlinearities, while in \cite{ma} he treats wave-Klein-Gordon coupled system with more general quasilinear terms with null structure, but only in the case of a weakly coupled system.
+We also cite \cite{ma:2D_semilinear, Ma2020, DuanMa20}, in which Ma studies the case of some semilinear quadratic interactions.
 In \cite{ma:1D_semilinear} the restriction on the support of initial data is bypassed for the one-dimensional problem, but there only a semilinear cubic model wave-Klein-Gordon system is discussed.
-Very recently, in \cite{ma}, Ma studies the global behavior of the wave-Klein-Gordon coupled system with more general quasilinear terms with null structure, but only in the case of a weakly coupled system.
-We emphasize that this result also relies on a compact support restriction, which our current result avoids.
+An example of quadratic semilinear wave-Klein-Gordon system is also studied by Dong-Wyatt in \cite{DW20_2d}.
+The only global well-posedness result known at present for strongly-coupled quadratic and quasilinear wave-Klein-Gordon systems is an example studied by the second author in \cite{stingo2}, where a $Q_0$-type interaction is considered.